stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

 * When sleep is roughly normal, `DeltaS_sleep(m)` stays small and stable.
 * When sleep is cut short or strongly reshaped, `DeltaS_sleep(m)` goes up and stays high, and people or animals do worse on thinking tasks, health, or long term outcomes.
-* Across species, typical sleep patterns line up with regions where `DeltaS_sleep(m)` can be kept low, given each species’ lifestyle and environment.
+* Across species, typical sleep patterns line up with regions where `DeltaS_sleep(m)` can be kept low, given each species lifestyle and environment.

 If instead sleep were easy to replace, we would expect to find situations where: